 “Not everyone with dementia is a candidate for the Brain Buddies program,” says Lawson.
 “Even those who are eligible can present challenges for our volunteers.”

 The basics – communicating with people with memory loss, boundaries, activities, preparing to say goodbye, and much more – are covered in an eight-hour training session.
-Guden pairs volunteers and clients based on her knowledge of their histories with the aim of ensuring that the experience is mutually beneficial.
-Support from BCHD social workers is available when needed.
-Monthly in-person conferences not only provide time to ask questions of professional staff, but also allow the chance for volunteers to share concerns and tips among themselves.
+Volunteers and clients are paired based on knowledge of their histories with the aim of ensuring that the experience is mutually beneficial.
+Support from BCHD Care Managers is available when needed.

 Avra had no previous experience with dementia and admits that she wasn’t sure what she was getting into.
 Early on, she questioned whether she was doing a good job.
 For example, did a lull in conversation signal a lack of enjoyment for Ana Marie, and is it all right to just talk?
 The reassurance she received from BCHD social workers, other Brain Buddy volunteers and her client’s granddaughter gave her confidence.